+3. Feasibility

-3. Feasibility: Extent to which the required data are readily available or could be captured without undue burden and can be implemented for performance measurement.
+Extent to which the specifications, including measure logic, require data that are readily available or could be captured without undue burden and can be implemented for performance measurement.

 3a.
-For clinical measures, the required data elements are routinely generated and used during care delivery (e.g., blood pressure, lab test, diagnosis, medication order).
+For clinical measures, the required data elements are routinely generated and used during care delivery (e.g., blood pressure, lab test, diagnosis, medication order